 Get the lowdown on real estate in Switzerland, from rules around foreign ownership to the Swiss home buying process.

-The Swiss housing market can be a source of great confusion for expats moving to Switzerland, with house prices varying dramatically from area to area, a swathe of rules around foreign property ownership and a unique mortgage system.
+The Swiss housing market can be a source of great confusion for expats moving to Switzerland.
+House prices vary dramatically from area to area and rules around foreign ownership can fluster anyone.

 In this guide, the expat financial adviser Key Investment explains how you can buy a house as an expat in Switzerland.